AayushRehal/AayushRehal/README.md

 🔗 LinkedIn: https://www.linkedin.com/in/aayush-rehal-2011a4209/ <br><br>

 ## About Me 🌐
-Dynamic Data Scientist with  geek of Linux.
+Data Scientist with  geek of Linux.
 Proficient in Python, machine learning, and deep learning, with a keen focus on generative AI and large language models.
 Passionate about converting complex data into actionable insights and practical solutions.<br><br>

 ## Technical Skills 🛠️
 - **Programming:** Python (NumPy, Pandas, Scikit-learn, Keras, Langchain, Vector Databases, Huggingface)